 Natural Woodland Burial Ground- Natural Funerals, Fenwick, nr Glasgow

-Natural Woodland Burial Ground “Craufurdland Woods” – a woodland in the making, “plant a tree instead of a grave stone”– a funeral which is a softer, gentler and more mindful way of saying goodbye to your loved ones.
+Natural Woodland Burial Ground “Craufurdland Woods” – a woodland in the making, “plant a tree instead of a grave stone”– a natural funeral which is a softer, gentler and more mindful way of saying goodbye to your loved ones.

 Tranquil, Natural and Beautiful